oracle-livelabs/developer/json-duality-adb-free/sql-schema/sql-schema.md

     ![Creates the drive id](images/create-tables.png " ")

 4. We will now create a trigger on the driver\_race\_map table to populate the points fields in team and driver based on race results.
 You can either click the trash to clear the worksheet or delete what is there before pasting the code below.
-Once you've pasted the code into the worksheet, Click **Run Script**.
+Once you've pasted the code into the worksheet, click **Run Script**.

     ```
     <copy>